City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

 The admin-frontend directory includes the admin side code for Mobiilinutakortti app.
 The users are youth workers.

-Admin-frontend is build using `react-admin` (running on port 3002).

 ## System Requirements:

 - NodeJS - v22 preferred

 ## Running locally

+You need to have the backend running before starting the admin-frontend; see `../backend/README.md` for info.

-1. Run `npm install` to get all admin-frontend pacakges needed
+1. Run `npm install`
-2. Before running the admin-frontend:
-    *  ../backend should running *(see ../backend/README.md on how to get backend running)*
-    * since the default port react app runs locally *(3000)* is taken by backend, you can set a new port for admin-frontend to run in package.json. `"start": " PORT=3002 react-scripts start"`
+2. Run `npm run start`
+    * if the ports 3000-3001 are taken by the backend and frontend already, you are suggested another port automatically
-3. Run `npm run start` or `npm run dev` - and you'll see admin-frontend running at [http://localhost:3002](http://localhost:3002)
+    * if you choose port 3002, you can see admin-frontend running at [http://localhost:3002](http://localhost:3002)

-The start script is the same as dev script, but you must set the required environment variables yourself with start.
+Note that if you are not using Docker, you need to set the `REACT_APP_API_URL` variable correctly, including the port (e.g. http://localhost:3000/api).

 ## Creating a youth worker user